Nuclear isomer: Mechanism of suppression of decay

-The most common mechanism for suppression of gamma decay of excited nuclei, and thus the existence of a metastable isomer, is lack of a decay route for the excited state that will change nuclear angular momentum along any given direction by the most common amount of 1 quantum unit ħ in the spin angular momentum.
-This change is necessary to emit a gamma photon, which has a spin of 1 unit in this system.
-Integral changes of 2 and more units in angular momentum are possible, but the emitted photons carry off the additional angular momentum.
+The most common mechanism for suppression of gamma decay of excited nuclei, and thus the existence of a metastable isomer, is lack of a decay route for the excited state that will change nuclear angular momentum in any given step by 0 or 1 quantum unit (ħ) of spin angular momentum.
+This change is necessary to emit a gamma photon in an (electric dipole) allowed transition, as the photon has a spin of 1 unit.
+Changes of 2 or more units (any possible change is always integer) in angular momentum are possible, but the emitted photon must carry off the additional angular momentum.
 Changes of more than 1 unit are known as forbidden transitions.
-Each additional unit of spin change larger than 1 that the emitted gamma ray must carry inhibits decay rate by about 5 orders of magnitude.
-The highest known spin change of 8 units occurs in the decay of 180mTa, which suppresses its decay by a factor of 1035 from that associated with 1 unit.
-Instead of a natural gamma-decay half-life of 10−12 seconds, it has a half-life of more than 1023 seconds, or at least 3 × 1015 years, and thus has yet to be observed to decay.
+Each additional unit of spin larger than 1 that the emitted gamma ray must carry inhibits decay rate by about 5 orders of magnitude, but this again increases at lower energies, and finally IC takes over, as can be seen in figures 14.61 and 14.62 of 'Quantum Mechanics for Engineers' by Leon van Dommelen.
+From that it should be seen that the spin change of no less than 7 units that would occur in the hypothetical gamma decay of 180mTa should result in essentially total suppression and replacement by IC, in agreement with the above.

-Gamma emission is impossible when the nucleus begins in a zero-spin state, as such an emission would not conserve angular momentum.
+Gamma emission is impossible when the nucleus begins and ends in a zero-spin state, as such an emission would not conserve angular momentum.
+Internal conversion remains possible for such transitions.